IBM T220/T221 LCD monitors: IBM T221

 The 9503-DG5/DGP/DGM model had a native refresh rate of 48 Hz and did not come with a graphics card but included an external converter box that receives a dual-link DVI signal, re-synchronizes, buffers, and splits it into two single-link signals - one carrying odd pixels plus sync, and the other even pixels plus sync.
 A third party connector adapter, previously available in Japan, buffers and splits only the TMDS sync signal.
-Internal dual-link retrofits included an unbuffered hardwire jumper-split of the TMDS sync signal which resulted in impedance mismatch; and, unbuffered hardwire split of the TMDS sync signal with a 24 Ohm series resistor on each leg.
+Internal dual-link retrofits included an unbuffered hardwire jumper-split of the TMDS sync signal which resulted in impedance mismatch, and an unbuffered hardwire split of the TMDS sync signal with a 24 Ohm series resistor on each leg.
 Using just one dual-link DVI interface through a converter box allows a refresh rate of 24 Hz or 25 Hz.
 When the converter box is used in parallel with a third single-link DVI input, a refresh rate of 48 Hz can be achieved.
 In this mode the dual-link DVI drives the left 2624×2400 portion of the screen and the single-link DVI drives the remaining 1216×2400 portion.
 Alternatively, two converter boxes can be used simultaneously with two dual-link DVI ports to drive the DG5 as two 1920×2400 stripes at 48 Hz.
 For legacy AGP video cards with only three TMDS channels (such as most cards based on NVIDIA Quadro FX 3000 or NVIDIA GeForce 6) the converter box is needed to get the maximum refresh rate.

 With four TMDS links, the monitor can be driven at maximum refresh rate at any resolution using four 1920×1200 tiles.
 The converter box does not work with earlier revisions of the monitor.
 Driving the monitor with four DVI cables requires a sufficiently powerful graphics card, for example the Matrox Parhelia HR256 legacy PCI-X card.
 The uncommon resolution, connection and screen splitting may require custom settings for systems not officially supported.